cruxstack/terraform-aws-yopass/README.md

 ## Requirements

 - Terraform 0.13.0 or later
-- AWS provider 5.0.0 or later
+- AWS provider
+- Docker provider
 - Docker installed and running on the machine where Terraform is executed

 ## Inputs